-Agriculture & Agriculture & Air Quality

-Aesthetics Agriculture & Forestry Resources Air Quality \boxtimes Biological Resources Cultural Resources Energy \boxtimes Geology & Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology & Water Quality Land Use & Planning Mineral Resources \boxtimes Noise Population & Housing Public Services Recreation Transportation \boxtimes Tribal Cultural Resources Utilities & Service Systems Wildfire \boxtimes Mandatory Findings of Significance DET ERMINATION (To b oe cor npleted by the Lead Ag ency): On th ne basis of this initia ıl eval uation: ed project COULD NOT ve a significant effect on the prepared. \boxtimes environment, there project have been will n made ot be a significant effect in this ve a significant effect on the s case because revisions in the ject proponent.
-A MITIGATED oroject MAY have a signit MPACT REPORT is requ effect on the environment, and significant unless r been adequately standards, and 2) analysis as describ nitigat analy: has b ed on ed" impact on the environ zed in an earlier docu een addressed by mitiga nment ment ition i tially significant" or "potentially it, but at least one effect 1) has pursuant to applicable legal measures based on the earlier DNMENTAL IMPACT REPORT nain to be addressed. environment, becaused adequately in an estandards, and (b) NEGATIVE DECL ause earlier have ARAT all potentially significan EIR or NEGATIVE DEC been avoided or mitiga t effe CLAF ated p s or ve a significant effect on the ects (a) have been analyzed ATION pursuant to applicable pursuant to that earlier EIR or mitigation measures that are required.
-JK. apuller 1 8/20 1/2 3 ature ielle Harper-Scott Date City of Mo reno Valley
+Aesthetics Agriculture & Forestry Resources Air Quality \boxtimes Biological Resources \boxtimes Cultural Resources Energy \boxtimes Geology & Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology & Water Quality Land Use & Planning Mineral Resources \boxtimes Noise Population & Housing Public Services Recreation Transportation \boxtimes Tribal Cultural Resources Utilities & Service Systems Wildfire \boxtimes Mandatory Findings of Significance

-Valley Gardens Apartments Project
+DETERMINATION (To be completed by the Lead Agency):

+On the basis of this initial evaluation:

+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.

+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

+I find that the proposed project MAY have a "potentially significant" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.

+Signature

-Printed Name
+Danielle Harper-Scott Printed Name